ahmadiehsan/personal_docs/docs/data_science/feature/reduction/lda.md

-# Linear Discriminant Analysis (LDA) [Linear]
+# LDA [Linear]

 ## Description

-It is often used in classification tasks to reduce the number of features by transforming them into a lower-dimensional space while retaining as much class-discriminatory information as possible.
+Linear Discriminant Analysis (LDA) is often used in classification tasks to reduce the number of features by transforming them into a lower-dimensional space while retaining as much class-discriminatory information as possible.

 In LDA, the goal is to find a linear combination of the original features that maximizes the separation between classes.
 **The input to LDA is a dataset of labeled examples**, where each example is a feature vector with a corresponding class label.